 two pill bottles from amazon with a glass of water

-Members enrolled in RxPass have access to over 50 generic medications which are used to treat more than 80 common health conditions such as high blood pressure, anxiety, and diabetes.
+Members enrolled in RxPass have access to over 50 generic medications that are used to treat more than 80 common health conditions such as high blood pressure, anxiety, and diabetes.
 To find out if your current medication is included, you can do a quick search on the Amazon Pharmacy website, or you can see all of the medications and their dosage (or search by health condition) by reviewing the full list.

 Amazon Pharmacy isn’t the same thing as RxPass — there’s an important difference.